Contents:

 07.03.07 Dissertation & Final Examination – PhD

-The final oral examination for the doctor of philosophy degree must be taken at the University of Rochester.
-A candidate may present himself or herself for this examination only after receiving permission of the advisors.
+The final oral examination for the Doctor of Philosophy degree must be taken at the University of Rochester.
+A candidate may present their self for this examination only after receiving permission from their advisors.

 The final oral examination shall be taken after completion of all other requirements for the degree, but not earlier than six months after the qualifying examination.
 The final oral examination may be open, at least in part, to all members of the University community.
 It shall include the subject covered by the dissertation and the special field in which the dissertation is written, with particular attention to the recent and significant developments in that field.
 This examination may also include other fields of study if specifically recommended by the qualifying examining committee.